What is Against the Spread (ATS)?

 Final Score: Golden State 99 – Denver 90

 If you took the Golden State Warriors as your pick at the sportsbook against the spread you would have lost your bet!
 While the Warriors won the game outright, their score would be adjusted with the point spread to 99-10=89.
 That would make the final score with the spread involved 89-90.
-Bets on Denver would cover the spread, meaning Nuggets bettors would have won ATS at a Vegas Sportsbook.
+Bets on Denver would cover the number, meaning Nuggets bettors would have won ATS at a Vegas Sportsbook.

 Other Information: